ECON2224 Environmental Economics 2

 - Students are able to (1) formulate pollution control and resource management problems as resource allocation problems where benefits and costs are balanced and define the necessary conditions for optimal outcomes; (2) identify and compare the range of policy instruments that are available to influence how private resource managers utilise the environment and natural resources (renewable and non-renewable); (3) understand the fundamental sources of market failure and environmental problems (e.g. pollution and biodiversity losses); and (4) develop an understanding of reforms and innovations relating to the use of policy instruments in Australia and around the world.

 - Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) a final two-hour examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Assistant Professor Ram Pandit

 - Unit rules

 - Contact hours

-- Lectures: 2 hours per week; Practical Classes or labs: 1 hour per week
+- Lectures: 2 hours per week; tutorials or labs: 1 hour per week

 Different journal articles are provided through the LMS (Learning Management System).
 The following textbooks have been recommended for this unit and the first one is the required text which has been ordered through the University Co-operative Bookshop as well.